yottaawesome/forger-win32-tutorial/README.md

 ## Changes

 The solution and projects have been upgraded to VS 2019 Community Edition, and the source code successfully compiles, but outdated compiler and linker flags will generate warnings during builds.
-I will update the flags soon.
+These warnings aren't anything serious and don't stop the builds, but I will update the flags soon to remedy the issue.